markstringer-dti/markstringer-dti.github.io/dti.md

 In my first two years as a software developer I worked on two projects.
 One was for a big oil company.
 One  was for the military.
 We managed both using the waterfall approach.
 This was the way nearly everybody managed software development at the time.
 We worked on the project in stages.

 Stage one: all the requirements for the project were carefully written down.
-This produced a huge requirements specification.
+So, at the end of this stage we had a huge requirements document.

 Stage two: we turned these requirements into a design.
-First a high level design and then detailed designs.
+First we produced a high level design.
+Then we wrote a detailed design.

 After these stages, which might take months, we started to write software.
 Again, that might take months or even years.
 Then came separate stages of first internal and then external testing.
 Then and only then did the software go live.

-Unfortunately, both of the first two projects that I worked on went through an extra stage between external testing and launch - litigation.
+Unfortunately, both of the first two projects that I worked on went through an extra stage between external testing and launch.
+What was that extra stage?
+It was litigation.
 When the customers finally got to see what they'd asked for, months, if not years earlier, it often turned out that it wasn't what they wanted.
 This was probably for a whole bunch of different reasons.
 In the two years since they'd specified the project, it's possible the world had changed.
 But it's also possible that the requirements in the specification documented hadn't captured what the users wanted.
 It's also possible the users weren't capable of saying in one single document, exactly what it was that they wanted.
 What the users had asked for had gone through the systems designers, developers, internal testers and then external testers.
 By the time that it had got to the end of that pipe,  it's not surprising that things had gone a bit wrong.

 There was one intriguing thing, that I barely noticed about those first few projects until later.
-When the customers finally saw the software, when they decided it wasn't what they wanted and threatened to sue, something interesting happened.
+When the customers finally saw the software, decided it wasn't what they wanted and threatened to sue, something interesting happened.
 The projects would call in a guy whose entire job was to rescue projects that got themselves into this state.
 He would sit down with the customers and find out which bit of the software was most important to them.
 Which bit did they *really* need most?
 He would then negotiate some room for manoeuvre.
 A bit of time and a bit of money from the client so that bit of the software could get built.
 And bit by bit, the software would start to resemble what the client really wanted.
 At some point it would become valuable enough to them that they would drop the threat of a lawsuit.

 And what those guys were doing, well it kind of sounds like iterative, Agile software development. y